 From the heart of urban Atlanta to the quietest of rural back roads, our 2019 Fall Conference will focus on inclusivity, diversity, and recognizing the great work being done across the state by a variety of planners, designers, advocates, scientists and community leaders.

-Come be part of the 2019 GPA Fall Conference in Athens, October 2nd through 4th, where we will celebrate being One Georgia.
+Come be part of the 2019 GPA Fall Conference at the Classic Center in Athens, October 2nd through 4th, where we will celebrate being One Georgia.
+Download the flyer.

 Mobile Workshop Information

 **Please plan to meet in the registration area 5-10 minutes prior to the start of Mobile Workshops.
 All Mobile Workshops will depart once registrants are checked-in.